-A study of more than 70,000 people in 302 UK hospitals finds that one in two people hospitalised with COVID-19 developed at least one complication.
+A study of more than 70,000 people in 302 UK hospitals finds that 1 in 2 people hospitalised with COVID-19 developed at least 1 complication.

 The latest results, published in The Lancet, are the first to systematically assess a range of in-hospital complications, and their associations with age, sex and ethnicity, and their outcomes for the patients.